RenanGreca/RnD/_posts/2021-08-03-tiktok-food.md

 flakes, brown sugar and soy sauce.
 Then she mixes the cooked instant noodles with the sauce, adds an egg for the protein and garnishes with some green onions and
 *Everything but the Bagel Sesame* seasoning from *Trader Joe's*.
 Since we are not living in the US, we couldn't find this specific seasoning, so we substituted it with sesame seeds instead.
 The recipe was so simple and budget friendly, that it became viral overnight.
 It was the perfect dorm food, which tasted good without the seasoning packet.
-There were many spin-offs to the sauce by using chili oil or peanut butter, but idea of making your own sauce made it famous.
-The whole package tasted great and didn't make a whole in the pocket, but can I eat it everyday?
+There were many spin-offs to the sauce by using chili oil or peanut butter, but the idea of making your own sauce made it famous.
+The whole package tasted great and didn't make a hole in the pocket, but can I eat it everyday?
 No. The nutritional value is still not great, and we can't substitute actual meals with hangover food. **Overall score: 3/5**